1618lip/1618lip.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am an undergraduate student at UC San Diego.
-I am highly interested in Digital Signal Processing, Communication Systems, and Fun Math Topics.
+I am highly interested in Digital Signal Processing, Probability, and Fun Math Topics.

+Some Achievements:
+- Top 8 UCSD Integration Bee 2023
+- World Mathematics Invitational Finalist 2021
+- Semifinalist of Parahyangan Catholic University Mathematics Competition (KOMAT UNPAR 2021)

 You can email me at ppincencia@ucsd.edu or ppincencia@ieee.org

 Cool topics:
 > - A cool derivation of the <a href="files/Period_of_an_Undamped_Pendulum.pdf" target="_blank" >Period of Undamped Pendulum</a>